 In Sweden, everyone has the right to live with and marry whichever partner they choose, regardless of gender.
-The gender you feel you are yourself is usually called gender identity.
-Gender identity is not associated with the body you have, but rather with the gender you feel you belong to.
+The gender a person feels that they are is usually called gender identity.
+Gender identity is not associated with what the body looks like and how it functions, but rather with the gender a person feels that they belong to.

 Freedom of religion

 Sweden has had freedom of religion since 1951.
 Freedom of religion means that everyone has a right to choose whichever religion or belief they want.
 Freedom of religion is considered one of the most important rights in the Swedish constitution.
 There is information about freedom of religion in many international agreements, for example the UN's Universal Declaration of Human Rights and the UN Convention on the Rights of the Child.
 The state must respect, protect and work to ensure freedom of religion.

 - All people must have the right to choose, change and leave their religion.